Ampere GPU Nodes

 Default submission script for ampere

-You should find a template submission script modified for the ampere nodes at:
+You should find a symbolic link to an Ampere default job submission script modified for the ampere nodes in your home directory, called:

 This is set up for non-MPI jobs, but can be modified for other types of job.
 If you prefer to modify your existing job scripts, please see the following sections for guidance.